shuichiro-makigaki/mendeley_cli/README.md

 ## 2. Generate OAUTH2 token

-In terminal, with setting the parameters by environment variables, get token by `mendeley get token`:
+In a terminal, with setting the parameters by environment variables, get token by `mendeley get token`:

 ```
 MENDELEY_CLIENT_ID=<...> MENDELEY_CLIENT_SECRET=<...> MENDELEY_REDIRECT_URI=<...> mendeley get token
 ```

-Automatically open web browser, shows Mendeley login page, and login.
+Automatically web browser opens and shows the login page, and please login.

-Then, following messages will show:
+Then, the following messages show:

 ```
 Login succeeded.
 You can close this window or tab.
-Please follow messages in terminal to save your token.
+Please follow messages in the terminal to save your token.
 ```

-Also, following messages shows in terminal:
+Also, the following messages show in the terminal:

 ```
 Login succeeded.
-Please set a environment variable MENDELEY_OAUTH2_TOKEN_BASE64, or add it to config file:
+Please set an environment variable MENDELEY_OAUTH2_TOKEN_BASE64, or add it to a config file:

 MENDELEY_OAUTH2_TOKEN_BASE64=<...>
 ```

-Now, all parameters to run mendeley_cli is retrived.
+Now, all parameters to run mendeley_cli is retrieved.

 ## 3. Configure mendeley_cli